falkodev/a3-vue-sample-project/README.md

 #### 5.1.5 Custom components [&#x2B06;](#contents)

 Custom components can be found in `apos/modules/component`.
-Standard modules are traditionnally declared in `apos/app.js` but these are defined in `apos/modules/component/modules.js`.
+Standard modules are traditionally declared in `apos/app.js` but these are defined in `apos/modules/component/modules.js`.

 These components are meant to be reused in the project.